MicrosoftDocs/visualstudio-docs/docs/devinit/tool-choco-upgrade.md

 ### Input

 The `input` property is used to specify the name of the package to upgrade (for example 'mongodb') or the path to a configuration file of the following formats _packages.config_, _.nuspec_, and _.nupkg_.
-The value of `input` will be append to a `choco upgrade` command (for example `choco upgrade mongodb`) along with any arguments specific in [`additionalOptions`](#additional-options) and the built-in `choco` options (defined [below](#builtin-choco-options)).
-Packages can be found in the [chocolatey package gallery](https://chocolatey.org/packages).
+The value of `input` will be append to a `choco upgrade` command (for example `choco upgrade mongodb`) along with any arguments specific in [`additionalOptions`](#additional-options) and the built-in `choco` options (defined [below](#built-in-choco-options)).
+Packages can be found in the [Chocolatey package gallery](https://chocolatey.org/packages).
 When using a configuration file, you can pass in the path to that file in the `input` property for example: `"input":"packages.config"`.

 ### Additional options

 Additional configuration options can be passed in as a value of the `additionalOptions`.
 These arguments are direct passthrough to the arguments used by [`choco upgrade`](https://chocolatey.org/docs/commands-upgrade) and are defined in chocolatey documentation.

-## Builtin Choco Options
+## Built-in Options

-The `choc-upgrade` tool sets a number of `choco` command-line arguments to ensure that `choco` can run headless.
+The `choco-upgrade` tool sets a number of `choco` command-line arguments to ensure that `choco` can run headless.
 These arguments are listed below and documentation on them can be found in the [chocolatey documentation](https://chocolatey.org/docs/).

 | Name                  | Description                                                                                        |
 |-----------------------|----------------------------------------------------------------------------------------------------|